Kali-Hac/Hi-MPC/README.md

 ## Model Usage

-To (1) train the unsupervised Hi-MPC model to obtain skeleton representations (MSMR) and (2) validate their effectiveness on the person re-ID task on a specific dataset (probe), please simply run the following command:
+To (1) train the unsupervised Hi-MPC$^{h}$ model to obtain skeleton representations (MSMR) and (2) validate their effectiveness on the person re-ID task on a specific dataset (probe), please simply run the following command:

 ```bash
 python Hi-MPC.py --dataset KS20 --probe probe